Sustainability

 ☑ Are environmental policies and goals appropriately understood?

-☑ Is environment-related training being conducted properly?
+☑ Is environment-related education being conducted appropriately?

-☑ Are environmental goals being properly monitored?
+☑ Are environmental goals being appropriately monitored?